 - (a) Record of the entire years' performance from sketch to finished product.
-10 Marks - (b) Five selected nature and object study exercises in any media done during the session including minimum of two still life exercises.
-05 Marks - (c) Two selected works of paintings done during the year 05 Marks
+10 Marks - (b) Five selected nature and object study exercises in any media done during session including the minimum of two still life exercises.

+05 Marks - (c) One selected work of paintings composition done during the year 03 Marks - (d) Two selected works of paintings done during the year 02 Marks